MicrosoftDocs/bing-docs/bing-docs/bing-video-search/how-to/search-response.md

 You should display the following information with each thumbnail:

 - `duration` &mdash; The video's length.
-Convert the <a href="https://en.wikipedia.org/wiki/ISO_8601#Durations" target="_blank">duration notion</a> to human-readable form.
+Convert the [duration notion](https://en.wikipedia.org/wiki/ISO_8601#Durations) to human-readable form.
 For example, convert PT3M12S to 3:12.
 - `name` &mdash; The video's title.
 - `datePublished` &mdash; The date that Bing discovered the video.
 Use the date portion of the date time stamp.
 - `publisher` &mdash; The publisher that's hosting the video.